lykimq/Sudoku_OCaml/README.md

 # Sudoku OCaml

-A Sudoku game implementation in OCaml with a GTK-based graphical user interface.
+A Sudoku game implementation in OCaml with a GTK-based graphical user interface and Cairo.
 This project demonstrates functional programming principles and OCaml's capabilities in creating interactive applications.

 <figure>
   <img src="pics/no_hints.png" alt="Sudoku Game Board With No Hints">